mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 Many programming problems lend themselves easily to solutions based on Functional Programming languages.
 It is not hard to convince ourselves of this after coding a Language like OCaml or Haskell.

 This short article does not explain the basics of OCaml.
 Nor is it too advanced.
-The functionas are kept as simple as possible and obviously they are not coded by an expert.
+The functions are kept as simple as possible and obviously they are not coded by an expert.
 This is the learner's perspective after all.

 ### Development environment